The Persuasion Tools Model

 For example, you've been at your current job for six months.
 Since you started, you've worked nights and weekends to catch up on the workload.
 You believe that you deserve a raise for the extra work, so you've just sat down to renegotiate your salary and compensation package with your boss.

-You feel that getting a 10 percent raise from her might be tough, and you're prepared to settle for a lower increase if she'll increase your other benefits.
+You feel that getting a 10 percent raise from them might be tough, and you're prepared to settle for a lower increase if they'll increase your other benefits.
 In the end, you accept a lower raise than you wanted, in return for more vacation time.

 The Persuasion Tools Model can be useful for discovering your most effective natural negotiation approach.